ElectronicStructureLibrary/flook/README.md

     drwxr-xr-x 2 USER GROUP 4.0K Jun  5 17:56 src
     drwxr-xr-x 2 USER GROUP 4.0K Jun  5 17:56 test

-To compile flook you need a minimal `arch.make` file.
+To compile flook you need a minimal `setup.make` file.
-The content of `arch.make`, which should be located in the top directory, can be this minimal content (please correct tabulators to conform to `Makefile` standards):
+The content of `setup.make`, which should be located in the top directory, can be this minimal content (please correct tabulators to conform to `Makefile` standards):

     CC = gcc